 Q. What happens after I apply?

 Once Kent State University receives your financial aid application results from the federal processors, we determine your eligibility based on your financial need.
-At that point the student's record runs through our automated processing programs and an Initial Financial Aid Award Notification letter is mailed to the student.
-As subsequent adjustments are made to your financial aid notification, an email will be sent notifying you of any changes.
-Student Tools/FlashFast is always the most up-to-date information about your student aid and we encourage you to view that often.
-Student Tools/FlashFast can be accessed through FlashLine from the Kent State home page.
+At that point the student's record runs through our automated processing programs and an Initial Financial Aid Award Notification letter is mailed (incoming Freshman only) to the student.
+Continuing students will receive an email award letter.
+As subsequent adjustments are made to your financial aid, an email will be sent notifying you of any changes.
+FlashLine always has the most up-to-date information about your student aid and we encourage you to view that often.

 Q. What if I plan on attending a summer session?